What to Do When Your Business Internet Goes Down

 - Keep working: mobile hotspots for priority tasks, offline mode for everyone else.

-- The lasting fix: a cellular backup connection (~$50–$70/month) with a dual-WAN router for automatic failover.
+- The lasting fix: a cellular backup connection, often around $35–$70/month depending on provider and eligibility, paired with a dual-WAN router for automatic failover.

 To determine if an internet outage is internal or caused by your ISP, check your modem's indicator lights and run a direct wired connection test.